KLangevin/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 ##GENERAL##

 ###Purpose###
 The purpose of this codebook is to describe the variables, the data, and the functions used to clean up the data.
+It's important to note that this code will automatically execute the download and extraction of the data.

 ###Data Source###
 http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones